fbpx Skip to Content

 Besides, it requires plenty of light to keep growing vigorously.
 Place it in a dimly lit area, and its growth rate suffers.

 On the other hand, you don’t want to expose it to too much sunlight because this can scorch its leaves.
-To find that happy medium, I prefer to place my Dumb Cane in an east-facing windowsill.
+To find that happy medium, I prefer to place my Dumb Cane on an east-facing windowsill.

-Alternatively, place it in a room that doesn’t receive sunlight then set up a fluorescent lighting fixture.
+Alternatively, please place it in a room that doesn’t receive sunlight, then set up a fluorescent lighting fixture.
 Ensure that your plant receives 12 to 18 hours of light each day.
 If you’ve placed yours on a windowsill, consider rotating it at different times during the day so that it’s exposed to the sun evenly.

 Watering

-If you suspect that your plant is overwatered, check the coloration on its leaves.
+If you suspect your plant is overwatered, check the coloration on its leaves.
 If they’re beginning to turn a yellow color, there’s a good chance that your plant is sitting in soggy soil.

 Other than frequency, another factor that can lead to overwatering is your watering technique.
 When it’s time to water, give your plant a deep soak.

 Only stop watering when you see the excess water coming out through the pot’s drainage holes at the bottom.
-Then, give it a couple of minutes to allow this water to drain completely.
+Then, please give it a couple of minutes to allow this water to drain completely.

-Apart from the leaves’ coloration, other signs that indicate you’re watering incorrectly include:
+Apart from the leaves coloration, other signs that indicate you’re watering incorrectly include:

-• Shriveled leaves (effect of underwatering)
+- Shriveled leaves (effect of underwatering)

-• Fungal growth (the result of watering lightly but often)
+- Fungal growth (the result of watering lightly but often)

-• White fuzzy mold growing on the soil’s surface (caused by poor drainage)
+- White fuzzy mold growing on the soil’s surface (caused by poor drainage)

 Temperature

 The optimum temperature range for Dieffenbachia Reflector is between 65º and 75ºF (18 to 24ºC).
-When it’s too cold, look for ways to keep your plant warm as a temperature below 50ºF can kill it.
+When it’s too cold, look for ways to keep your plant warm, as a temperature below 50ºF can kill it.

 During winter, move your plant to the warmest part of your home.
-If you can’t find one, consider investing in grow lights to offer some warmth.
+If you can’t find one, consider investing in grow lights to offer warmth.

 Humidity